organi2e/C3v2015/README.md

 Their cells can take only binary states, 0 and 1, meaning NOT FIRED and FIRED,
 similat to general multi-layered perceptron.
-The common of learning law similar to the [BP](https://wikipedia.org/wiki/Backpropagation) and [RTRL](https://en.wikipedia.org/wiki/Backpropagation) for general neural networks.
+The common of learning law is similar to the [BP](https://wikipedia.org/wiki/Backpropagation) and [RTRL](https://en.wikipedia.org/wiki/Backpropagation) for general neural networks.
 They however employ several improved techniques such as sign propagation for binary statement.

 This framework employes [Metal](https://developer.apple.com/library/mac/documentation/Metal/Reference/MetalFrameworkReference/) and [Core Data](https://developer.apple.com/library/watchos/documentation/Cocoa/Conceptual/CoreData/).